Spinchies/ModifySpotify/README.md

 # ModifySpotify
 A Simple GUI Program that assists in installing SpotX and Spicetify for Windows 10 / 11.
-This program is primarily for personal use and to share with friends so that i don't have to explain the process over and over.
+This program is primarily for personal use and to share with friends, so that i don't have to explain the process over and over.

 # Requirements
 - Windows 10 / 11